tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 	∧ Airport(JFK) ∧ Airport(SFO))
 Goal(At(C1, JFK) ∧ At(C2, SFO))
 ```
+Here are the results from all the searches that I performed: uninformed searches (#1-7), and heuristic searches (#8-10).

 ![problem 1](problem-1.jpg)

 ### Problem 2
-Here is the initial goal and state.
+Below are the initial goal and state for Problem 2.
+This problem is slightly more complex as it now involves 3 cargos, 3 airplanes, and 3 airports (ATL, JFK, SFO).

 ```
 Init(At(C1, SFO) ∧ At(C2, JFK) ∧ At(C3, ATL)